codewithmayor/HNG_DevOps_Project_Stage1/README.md

 # HNG_DevOps_Project_Stage1

-Sure, here's the README content formatted for easy copy-pasting:

 DevOps Stage 1: Linux User Creation Bash Script Overview
 Welcome to the DevOps Stage 1 task!
 This project involves creating a bash script called create_users.sh to automate the process of user and group creation on a Linux system.
 The script reads a text file containing employee usernames and group names, creates the users and groups as specified, sets up home directories with appropriate permissions, generates random passwords, and logs all actions.